35 Famous Russian Sayings, Quotes and Proverbs

 Literal translation: A word is silver, silence is gold.

-Granted, you need to speak in order to learn Russian, but sometimes it’s helpful to just listen and absorb the language.
+As they say in English, talk is cheap.
+Granted, you need to speak in order to learn Russian, but sometimes it’s most helpful to just listen and absorb the language.

 Literal translation: The quieter you go, the further you’ll get.

 English meaning: Slow and steady wins the race.

 Some people aim to learn a language as quickly as possible, and there are lots of resources out there if this is your goal.
 Of course, if you remember the parable of the tortoise and the hare, it was the slow and steady tortoise who ultimately prevailed.